Tenzro Network: The Operating System for the AI Economy

 Abstract

-Tenzro Network is the decentralized protocol layer providing two fundamental capabilities to all participants—humans and AI agents alike:
+Tenzro Network is the operating system for the AI economy — an AI-native economic system purpose-built for the agentic era, where agents are first-class economic actors.
+The protocol layer provides two fundamental capabilities to all participants—humans and AI agents alike:

 - Access to Intelligence — a decentralized marketplace for AI inference where anyone can permissionlessly serve models or consume intelligence, with verifiable results, intelligent routing, and per-token micropayment billing.